jeremyandrews/argus/memory-bank/progress.md

 ## Current Status

-Argus is currently in active development with major components implemented and functioning.
-The system follows an iterative development approach with continuous refinement of existing features alongside the addition of new capabilities.
+Argus is currently in active development with all major components implemented and functioning.
+The system has matured with sophisticated entity-based article matching capabilities and enhanced diagnostic tools.
+The project follows an iterative development approach with continuous refinement of existing features alongside the addition of new capabilities.

 ## What Works